How to Dispose of Grass Clippings in 7 Easy Ways

 Grass clippings are a fantastic addition to your compost pile due to the high nitrogen content in the blades.
 Like mulches, adding a layer of grass clippings to your compost heap leads to odors produced by anaerobic decomposition, so keep it away from your home in the corner of the yard.
 Beyond that, grass clippings make for great mulch alternatives, though they'll decompose many times faster.

 It’s vital that you don’t add clippings to your compost heap if you recently used herbicides or pesticides on your lawn.
 Remove weeds from the clippings before mulching to prevent weeds from spreading to other garden areas.
+Don't be sneaky by adding fast working weed and feed to your garden either, before or after the desirables are growing.

 3) Leave Them Out for Curbside Composting